jeremenichelli/promise-combinators/README.md

 ## About the project

 This site was built using [Next.js](//nextjs.org/), [styled-jsx](//github.com/zeit/styled-jsx) and lots of bad code, but hey, it works!

-It's also hosted by [Netlify](//netlify.com) cause I have 99 problems in ym life but deployments ain't one.
+Hosted by [Netlify](//netlify.com) cause I have 99 problems in my life but deployments ain't one.

 ## About the combinators